My guide to lighting on your wedding day

 I am so pleased that I overexposed this photo slightly so that I was able to capture Kat and Liam’s bodies rather the focus on the top of their heads.
 See more from Kat and Liam’s Lake Como wedding here.

 TYPES OF LIGHT

 Hard light - direct sunlight

 10am - 7pm during mid summer

 When the sun is high in the sky it produces this hard light, my enemy.
 Most couples and guests think it's wonderful when the sun is shining, which I completely get - it's lovely and warm.
 However, it can be very difficult to work with and creates harsh shadows.
 This light isn't the best for formal group shots, but I make it work (as seen below) - lots of contrast works a charm!

-Golden hour - my favourite
+Golden hour - my favourite and speciality